aitrailblazer/SyntheonResearch/README.md

-Certainly.
-Here's a refined version of your Syntheon system description with clarity, precision, and structure suitable for both technical and executive audiences:

----

 # **SyntheonResearch**

+Syntheon is a purely symbolic solver for ARC-AGI tasks.
+It reads XML datasets and applies deterministic rules to predict the outputs for test grids.

 ## **Syntheon ARC-AGI Symbolic Predictor**

 **Syntheon** is a *purely symbolic* prediction system designed to solve ARC-AGI tasks using deterministic reasoning, structured pattern recognition, and task-specific rule learning.
 It operates without LLM dependencies, ensuring explainable, reproducible predictions suitable for rigorous evaluation and competition-grade benchmarks.

 ---